Follow these three steps to start your studies at Concordia.

 - Information Source: We ask you who or what prompted you to consider applying to Concordia.

 - Application Fee: To finalize your application, you need to agree to our terms and conditions, and pay a non-refundable application fee by credit card – Visa, MasterCard or American Express.
+(Debit Visa and Debit MasterCard is currently not supported.)
 If you do not have access to a valid credit card, you may request a PDF of the application form via your personal mailbox within Connect2.Concordia.ca.
 Please note that the PDF application takes longer to process.

 Once you submit your online application, you will receive a confirmation email that prompts you to create a username and password for the MyConcordia Portal.
 This email will include a seven digit student ID number that you will use throughout your studies at Concordia.